 Both the chicken wings and potatoes need about 20 minutes to cook fully and I like to divide this time into 4 blocks of 5 minutes each.
 To put it simply, start grilling and wait 5 minutes, then flip all the pieces.
 Wait 5 minutes and flip again.
 Repeat this process until both sides have been grilling for 10 minutes.

 NOTE: It might take a bit less or more than 20 minutes, based on how hot your grill is.
 This can get a bit tricky when using a charcoal grill, because the heat depends on the thickness of the coal layer and type.
-If unsure, just grab one of the chicken wings and give it a try.
+If unsure, just grab one of the grilled chicken wings and give it a try.
 The meat will go off the bone easily, when done.

 Once our marinated chicken wings and potatoes are nicely grilled and lightly charred, take them off the grill and place them on a plate or into a bowl.